nxp-nanoai/nanoai/README.md

 # ![](./doc/NanoAI_MCU.PNG) Nano.AI
 **N**ano.AI is a lightweight neural network inference framework which is fully optimized for NXP 's MCU(arm m-core) platform.

-It is deeply considerate about the deployment of AI models on MCU platform which has limited memory and computing resource from design to implementation.
+It took into consideration the limitation of memory and computing resources of MCU platforms from design to implementation.

 ## Features

 - Pure c implementation without 3rd-party library dependency

-- Support float and int8 quantized inference
+- Support for float and int8 quantized inference

-- Extremely memory reuse
+- Efficient memory reuse

-- Fully optimized in performance and accuracy for MCU int8 quantized inference
+- Full optimization in performance and accuracy for MCU int8 quantized inference

-- Easy deployment on MCU platform
+- Easy deployment onto MCU platform

 ---

 ## Architecture

 ![](./doc/NanoAI_Architecture.PNG)

-**N**ano.AI can be divided into ***converter*** and ***Inference Engine*** parts.
+**N**ano.AI can be divided into a ***converter*** and an ***Inference Engine***.

 #### **Converter**

-The convert part is responsible for parsing the pre-trained models and convert to Nano.AI defined model format for the following execution on the target.
-Currently it supports the Caffe format model.
-Other popular Model format like ONNX/Tensorflow/Pytorch/MXNET will be supported in future.
-Currently customer can leverage the open source offline model convert tool to convert them into Caffe for deployment with Nano.AI.
+**N**ano.AI converter prepares the pre-trained models for further deployment.
+Currently it only supports Caffe models as input (more popular models like ONNX/Tensorflow/Pytorch/MXNET will be supported in the future).
+You can use open source tools to re-format your model to Caffe format before feeding it into Nano.AI converter.

-   - The convert also includes the quantization tool to generate the int8 quantization information for the int8 quantized inference.
-Currently the quantization tool supports the Caffe format model.
+- The convert also includes a quantization tool to generate quantization information for int8 quantized inferences.
+Currently the quantization tool supports Caffe format models only.

 #### **Inference Engine**

-- The inference engine will build the network graph with the Nano.AI defined model format, then invoke the inference engine to forward the graph with the input data, and extract the output data from the graph to the caller.
+- The inference engine constructs the network graph from Nano.AI format inputs and returns the outputs to the caller.
-- The inference engine won’t allocate the memory directly, it exports the API to report the buffer requirement of the graph and request the caller to allocated the buffers, all the inference will purely based on the requested buffers.
+- It does not allocate any memory directly.
+It requests buffer through APIs and let the caller allocate buffers for it.
+The whole inference process uses caller-provided buffers only.
-- Currently the float inference and int8 quantized inference are supported.
-The float inference is not fully optimized and only for accuracy comparison purpose.
-The int8 quantized inference if fully optimized with the NXP MCU int8 accelerations.
-Typically the float graph will take 4 times memory requirement compared with int8 graph.
-Customer can select the float or int8 inference based on the balance between memory, performance and accuracy.
+- Currently Nano.AI supports float and int8 quantized inferences.
+Int8 inference process is fully optimized with NXP MCU int8 accelerations, while float inference is not fully optimized and is only for accuracy comparison purpose.
+Typically float graphs uses 4 times memory compared with int8 graphs but have in a higher accuracy.
+Customers can decide which inference method to used considering their available memory and performance and accuracy requirements.

 ****